audacity/audacity/lib-src/portmidi/pm_win/README_WIN.txt

         - similarly, the Linker->Input->Additional Dependencies list has a path to the jvm.lib file, which needs to be correct(ed).

-6)  use Build->Batch Build ... to build everything in the project
+6)  use Build->Batch Build ... to build everything in the project.
+If a build fails, try building again.
+There seem to be some missing dependencies, so you may have to "ALL_BUILD" several times before everything builds successfully.

 7)  The settings for these projects were distributed in the zip file, so compile should just work.